-No. SaskTel does not provide metadata (without a court order) or direct access to our databases.
+No. SaskTel does not provide metadata (without a court order) or direct access to our databases in any event.
 We only provide the information we are required to provide, and this information is retrieved directly by SaskTel employees.

 Does SaskTel receive request for information in civil cases?